Ethos

 - Statistical Signal Processing, Michaelmas '19 & '20

-- Workshop proposals: NeurIPS '21, '23, '24, '25
+<Event> workshops at NeurIPS '21, '23, '24, '25

-- Conferences: ICLR, ICML, NeurIPS, ISMB, CVPR, AISTATS, KDD, AAAI etc
+<Conferences> ICLR, ICML, NeurIPS, ISMB, CVPR, AISTATS, KDD, AAAI etc

 - Textbooks: Immunology / Reproductive Medicine for Springer Nature